leem26/mmlee/content/teaching/index.md

 *  Doctoral-level quantitative methods course covering topics in propensity score based methods, sensitivity analysis, measurement error correction, causal interaction/mediation, marginal structural models, regression discontinuity designs, interrupted time series, difference-in-differences, factor analysis, methods for missing data, meta-analysis, and multiple testing.

+<span style="font-family:Metropolis-SB">Teaching Fellow,</span> Nutrition 202: The Biological Basis of Human Nutrition (Spring 2022)

+*  Required course for all Nutrition masters and doctoral students, covering biochemistry and metabolism of carbohydrates, fats, proteins, vitamins, and minerals in the context of human disease.
+Particular emphasis is given to current knowledge of the mechanisms that may explain the role of diet in the causation and/or prevention of ischemic heart disease, diabetes, obesity, hypertension, and cancer.

+<span style="font-family:Metropolis-SB">Teaching Fellow,</span> SBS 203: Program Planning (Spring 2022)

+*  Required course for all masters students in the Social and Behavioral Sciences program.
+Provides an introduction to public health intervention planning.
+Applies social science principles to community assessment, data collection, and prioritization.
+Foci include identifying health-related needs and assets for individuals, communities, organizations, and national groups and will discuss the various challenges that researchers and practitioners encounter when doing work "on the ground".

+<span style="font-family:Metropolis-SB">Teaching Fellow,</span> SBS 204: Program Implementation and Evaluation (Spring 2022)

+*  Required course for all masters students in the Social and Behavioral Sciences program.
+Provides an introduction to public health intervention implementation and evaluation in applied settings.
+Foci include health-related intervention for individuals, communities, organizations, and local/national groups and the various challenges that researchers and practitioners encounter when conducting this work.

 <br>